stormxio/athens-token/README.md

 ## Technical Executions

-StormX developed the contracts according to the requirements using Solidity and JavaScript for testing.
+StormX developed the contracts according to the requirements using Solidity, Hardhat and TypeScript.
 This section outlines the technical solution.

 ### Standard ERC20 interface